UPPMAX/programming_formalisms_intro/doc/flowcharts.md

   - how entities interact with others (components and interfaces);
   - external user interface.

-- Although originally intended for object-oriented design documentation, UML has been extended to a larger set of design documentation,and been found useful in many contexts.
+- Although originally intended for object-oriented design documentation, UML has been extended to a larger set of design documentation, and been found useful in many contexts.

 ### Building blocks
 - Things